 On September 16, 2019, the FCC's Wireless Telecommunications Bureau and the Office of Engineering and Technology released a public notice.
-It reported that the Spectrum Access Systems (SASs) operated by Google, Federated Wireless, CommScope, Amdocs and Sony have passed the commission's SAS lab testing requirements, and are approved to begin their initial commercial deployments for CBRS.
+It reported that the Spectrum Access Systems (SASs) operated by Google, Federated Wireless, CommScope, Amdocs, and Sony have passed the commission's SAS lab testing requirements and are approved to begin their initial commercial deployments for CBRS.
 This approved the unlicensed portion of the 3.5 GHz CBRS band, known as the General Authorized Access (GAA) tier.
-The licensed portion of the CBRS band (the Priority Access tier) may go up for auction as early as June 25, 2020.
+The licensed part of the CBRS band (the Priority Access tier) may go up for auction as early as June 25, 2020.

-In layman's language, once the CBRS 3.5 GHz band is actively being used for commercial use, more devices will be able to be online with better coverage, even as IoT (Internet of Things) applications continue to drive an increase in the number of internet-enabled devices, and cell phone usage continues to demand more bandwidth.
+In layman's terms, once the CBRS 3.5 GHz band is actively used, more devices can be online with better coverage.
+Even as IoT (Internet of Things) applications continue to drive an increase in internet-enabled devices and cell phone usage continues to demand more bandwidth.

-Owners of buildings who have struggled with coverage or capacity will soon have access to a CBRS network which will provide an additional solution, adding to the DAS (Distributed Antenna System) and existing WiFi coverage.
+Owners of buildings who have struggled with coverage or capacity will soon have access to a CBRS network, providing an additional solution, adding to the DAS (Distributed Antenna System) and existing WiFi coverage.

-DAS currently provides an effective solution for increasing or boosting native cell signal within a building or across a campus, and has been for decades.
+DAS currently provides an effective solution for increasing or boosting native cell signals within a building or across campuses and has been for decades.
 WiFi has provided wireless access for PCs and mobile devices over that same period.
-CBRS is providing additional signal capacity.
-The offering includes a General Authorized Access level and a Private LTE with priority access licenses and general authorized access availability.
+CBRS provides additional signal capacity; the offering includes a General Authorized Access level and a Private LTE with priority access licenses and general authorized access availability.

 CBRS and PRIVATE LTEs